suxuekun/libpyiotcloud/_device_simulator/README.md

 # User Guide:

-This page contains a step-by-step tutorial on <b>how to use the IoT Portal</b> including <b>how to use the device simulators</b> or FT900 device module.
+This page contains a tutorial on <b>how to use setup and run the device simulators</b>.

-### Step-by-step guide:

 0. Access the IoT portal.
 1. Create an account and login.
 2. Register a device (Registering a device will return a unique DEVICE_ID, DEVICE_SERIAL, DEVICE_MACADD).
 3. Setup and run the device simulator using the DEVICE_ID, DEVICE_SERIAL, DEVICE_MACADD
-4. Dont forget to update HOST and DEVICE_SECRETKEY.

-# Device simulator (Python):

 ### Setup